karllhughes/learn/_posts/2022-04-06-marketing-job-titles-and-roles.md

 One of the most exciting marketing roles in recent years includes [Developer Relations](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders).
 Think of it as a combination between PR reps and your software developers, with a sprinkle of speaking, writing, and conference paneling on the side.

 Developer relations is becoming highly sought after in the marketing field, and has evolved into a critical role for startup tech companies.
 While job boundaries may be less defined, general responsibilities fall somewhere between marketing tasks, sales work, and elements of customer support.
-From creating technical content to running live demos and workshops, DevRels truly live in class of their own.
+From creating technical content to running live demos and workshops, DevRels truly live in a class of their own.

 ## Learn More About Common Marketing Roles